‘Dart, Eske, sisters. Two great beech trees. Sheltering their flocks.’

-In this enchanting tale, told through movement, drama and music, MED Theatre explored the possibility of matriarchy on Exmoor and Dartmoor and how the interruption of a stranger to normal life might impact the nurturing political landscape created by the two queens of the moors – Dart and Eske.
+MED Theatre explored the possibility of matriarchy on Dartmoor and Exmoor and how the interruption of a stranger to normal life might impact the nurturing, but flawed, political landscape created by the two queens of the moors, Dart and Eske, in order to keep their society functioning against the threat posed by a violent world around them.

 This production was live-streamed and recorded, enabling a higher number of audience members to enjoy the performances and ensuring it was accessible to those who were shielding or finding it difficult to leave the house due to COVID-19.